vickneee/web-development-studies/studies/08.0 Postman Authorization Setup/worksheet.md

-### Postman Authorization Setup
+# Postman Authorization Setup

 1. First, you need to obtain the token.
 If you're using the application described in the context, you can do this by sending a POST request to the `/users/auth/login` endpoint with the `email` and `password` in the request body.
 The response will contain the token.

 2. Once you have the token, go to the "Environment" section in Postman (located in the top left corner).

-3. Click on the "Globals" button to create a new environment.
+3. Click on the "Globals" button to create a new variable.

 4. In the "Globals", add a new variable named `Token` (or any name you prefer).
 You can add to the Initial value  `---`.